AlohaGP/CMT316-Classifier/README.md

-Feature Engineering and Classifier
 Based on specified dataset, preprocessing the data, select  features and train and evaluate a machine learning model of this choice for classifying news  articles.

 This project include 3 .ipynb files and a data file "bbc".